Phantomlimb05/DriftLab-Simulator/README.md

 # DriftLab-Simulator
 This is a repository for members of the public to view my Wright-Fisher simulator, DriftLab.
 The simulator is accessible as an R shiny app that can be run locally.

+The simulator can be downloaded as a ".R" file and run in Rstudio.